djcrabhat/bless-up/README.md

 usage: cli.py [-h] [--function_name FUNCTION_NAME] [--key_to_sign KEY_TO_SIGN]
               [--cert_output CERT_OUTPUT] [--kmsauth KMSAUTH]
               [--kmsauth_autogen_key KMSAUTH_AUTOGEN_KEY]
-              [--kmsauth_autogen_service KMSAUTH_AUTOGEN_SERVICE]
+              [--kmsauth_autogen_service KMSAUTH_AUTOGEN_SERVICE] [-v]
               region bastion_user bastion_ip remote_users ssh_source_ip

-Sign a cert for a pub key with bless

 positional arguments:
-  region                AWS region where your lambda is deployed bastion_user          user requesting the signing, for logging bastion_ip            ip of user requesting the signing, for logging remote_users          Comma-separated list of username(s) or authorized
+  region                AWS region where your lambda is deployed bastion_user          User requesting the signing, for logging bastion_ip            IP of user requesting the signing, for logging remote_users          Comma-separated list of username(s) or authorized
                         principals on the remote server that will be used in the SSH request.
 This is enforced in the issued